 - Contact the bank - Explain the issue to them by phone, in person, or in writing.

 - Make a formal complaint - If you are not happy with their response or if the problem can't be resolved, ask the bank for their complaints handling procedure or find it on their website.
-Put your complaint in writing and use MoneySmart’s sample complaint letters to find out what details to include.
+Put your complaint in writing using Moneysmart’s tips on what to include in your letter.

 - Complain to AFCA - If you don't receive a response in a reasonable time or you're unhappy with the response, you can make a complaint to the Australian Financial Complaints Authority.